tc39/notes/meetings/2017-09/sept-28.md

 DD: I suppose the issue could be that developers may see an array index as an integer and using bitint as it is an integer type

-MS: We just spoke about adding underscores as numeric separators - we're not tostringing those, so this point doesn't follow.
+MLS: We just spoke about adding underscores as numeric separators - we're not tostringing those, so this point doesn't follow.

 YK: I share Domenic's intuition that it is a foot gun.
 On the other hand, we're happy with toString, we're happy with string keys - we're just maybe banning the combination of those two, which seems more in the province of linting.
 Unlike binary `+`, there are well-defined semantics for what this operation does.

 #### Conclusion / Resolution
  - Allow BigInt as a property key

 ## Process for adding agenda items

 LBR: I want to codify the deadline for adding agenda items - the deadline should be Friday, UTC-12, 7 days before the date of a meeting.
 This gives everyone a week to read the specifications and prepare for the meeting.